gcp_bigquery

 batching.period

-A period in which an incomplete batch should be flushed regardless of its size.
+The period of time after which an incomplete batch is flushed regardless of its size.

 Type: string